What Happens When a Church’s First Email Gets It Wrong

 The data doesn’t lie:

-• Only 24% of first-time guests receive any follow-up email at all.
+• Only 24% of first-time guests receive any follow-up email.

 • Of those, 60% decide within 48 hours whether they’ll return.